Luuuuuig/Bachelor-End-Project/docs/process/Process_Cleaned_V1.0.md

 ---

-# 5. Exception flow — unavailable component
+# 5. Exception flow — unavailable component----Single observation

 A supplier can report that a required component is unavailable.